Ubisoft more attractive for Vivendi as shares fall

-(Reuters) - A slide in Ubisoft's shares on Wednesday has revived talk of a takeover by media giant Vivendi , even though the video game company's founding Guillemot family has consistently rejected any possibility of such a deal.
+(Reuters) - A slide in Ubisoft's (UBIP.PA) shares on Wednesday has revived talk of a takeover by media giant Vivendi (VIV.PA), even though the video game company's founding Guillemot family has consistently rejected any possibility of such a deal.

 The maker of the Assassin's Creed and South Park video game, which reported a record annual operating margin late on Tuesday but cut its mid-term sales target, reckons a sound financial performance is the best way to fend off any Vivendi offensive.